 The areas in which there seem to be fewer specialised translators are varied.
 They include literature, travel and tourism, transcription, audiovisual/entertainment, and video-games.
 This doesn’t mean, however, that these are fields demanding little amount of translation work.
 Rather, it means that not as many linguists have specialised in them as in the technical, legal, or marketing translation fields.

 Food for Thought

 We would like to quote Charles Martin in his paper “Specialization in Translation”:

 “Everyone in the translation industry seems to agree that translators these days must specialize.
 There are mainly two reasons why this need has become increasingly apparent in recent years.
-The first is the exponential expansion of knowledge: there is simply much more to know about any given subject and many new subjects to know.
-No translator can be expected to have the knowledge required to translate all types of documents well and within a reasonable amount of time.
+The first is the exponential expansion of knowledge.
+This means that there is simply much more to know about any given subject and many new subjects to know.
+No translator can be expected to have the knowledge required to translate all types of documents.
+Let alone do it well and within a reasonable amount of time.

 The Internet is the second and main reason why specialization is increasingly necessary.
-Firstly, by enabling translators to deliver translations rapidly to customers anywhere in the world and promote their special skills and services far beyond their local markets, the worldwide web has made it much easier for translators to specialize.
+Firstly, the Interne enables translators to deliver translations rapidly to customers anywhere in the world.
+They can promote their special skills and services far beyond their local markets.
+For this reason, the worldwide web has made it much easier for translators to specialize.
 Secondly, by putting a wealth of information at their disposal and thus allowing them to venture into new and more specialized areas.
 But the Internet has also intensified competition, by enabling people with documents to translate to search the world over for someone capable of meeting their specific needs, or price.”